glacovic/HangmanProject_Lacovic/README.md

 - Open the "BasicHangmanGame" file folder.
 - Next open the "src/main/java" folder.
 - Then open the "com/mycompany/basichangmangame" folder after that.
-- (Specific .java file names: StartChoice, SinglePlayer, MultiPlayer, wordOptions, HangmanGame, GuessedLetter, CorrectLetter, WrongLetter).
+- Specific .java file names: StartChoice, SinglePlayer, MultiPlayer, wordOptions, HangmanGame, GuessedLetter, CorrectLetter, WrongLetter.

+Other information:
+    - Look at User Manual for directions related to playing the hangman game itself
+    - Look at UML and Implementation Manual to understand relationships between classes